Medium/opensource/README.md

 * You are legally able to license your contributions as stated.

-The reason we do this is to ensure, to the extent possible, that we don't "taint" the projects with contributions that turn out to be improper.
+The reason we do this is to ensure, to the extent possible, that we don't "taint" the projects we manage with contributions that turn out to be improper.
 This protects everyone who wants to use the projects, including *you*!
 If you want a longer explanation, then you can check out the [OCLA Rationale page](https://github.com/Obvious/open-source/blob/master/ocla-rationale.md).